 SSL for Nginx in Docker: How to Set Up PFX Certificates Correctly

-A practical guide for self-hosters: How to convert PFX certificates to PEM and securely set up SSL/TLS for your Nginx container in Docker.
+Convert PFX certificates to PEM and set up SSL/TLS for your Nginx container in Docker.
+A practical, step-by-step guide for self-hosters to secure their web apps.

 Table of Contents